wepogo/testbot/README.md

 If you organize your code into a [monorepo](https://www.statusok.com/monorepo), your pull requests often will not need to run most tests.

+Avoid testbot if you want to:

+1. run tests on an open source (public) repo
+2. prefer convenience of a hosted service over managing your own CI environment

 ## How it works